Skip to main content

 important

-Double-check your log group name.
+Double-check your S3 Data Prefix.
 Incorrect entries will prevent data synchronization.

 Step 4: Verify Integration